Chandler Smith: O'Reilly Auto Parts Series

 On December 13, 2023, it was announced that Smith will join Joe Gibbs Racing and drive the No. 81 Toyota full-time in 2024 after the team bought out Smith's contract from Kaulig.
 Smith started the season with a fifth place finish at Daytona.
 He later scored wins at Phoenix and Richmond.
 Smith was eliminated from the playoffs at the conclusion of the Round of 8 at Martinsville.
 In addition, he was fined USD10,000 for slapping Cole Custer in a post-race altercation.
 At the end of the season, Smith parted ways with JGR.

+Smith's No. 5 car at Las Vegas Motor Speedway in 2026.

+In 2026, he made several starts for Hettinger Racing.

+On August 26, 2026, it was announced that he alongside Carson Brown, will drive full-time in the NASCAR O'Reilly Auto Parts Series for Richard Childress Racing.

 Cup Series

 On January 18, 2023, Kaulig Racing announced that Smith will attempt to make his Cup Series debut in the 2023 Daytona 500, with an additional four race schedule, driving a third car for the team.
 Smith failed to make the Daytona 500 after finishing eighteenth in Duel 1 of the 2023 Bluegreen Vacations Duels.
 Smith made his official Cup debut at Richmond, finishing seventeenth.

 On January 22, 2025, MBM Motorsports announced that Smith would attempt to make the 2025 Daytona 500 in their Garage 66 Ford entry.
 He would fail to qualify after experiencing a hard crash in Duel 1 while running in third.

+On January 22, 2026, it was announced that Smith will once again attempt to make the Daytona 500, this time driving the No. 36 Ford for Front Row Motorsports.

 Personal life

 Smith attended Pickens High School in Jasper, Georgia and was a part of the graduating class of 2020.
 Smith's father, Mike Smith, is the owner of Smith General Contracting, a business that sponsors much of Chandler's racing endeavors.

-Smith proposed to his girlfriend Kenzie Grams on New Year's Day in 2021; they were married on July 17, 2021.
-On February 4, 2022, they announced they were expecting their first child and on August 4, 2022, their son Chandler Smith Jr. was born.
-They announced on May 12, 2023, they were expecting their second son.
-On April 14, 2025, it was announced that Kenzie Grams filed for divorce.
+Smith proposed to his girlfriend, Kenzie Grams, on New Year's Day in 2021; they were married on July 17, 2021.
+On February 4, 2022, they announced they were expecting their first child, and on August 4, 2022, their son, Chandler Smith Jr., was born.
+They announced on May 12, 2023, that they were expecting their second son.